adamgamble/brain_rack/readme.md

     rackup config.ru

 The config.rb file contains routes, currently only get is supported.
-To use a new controller class, inherit from BaseController and require your file in config.ru
+To use a new controller class, inherit from BaseController config.ru